elliottkember/sworduino/README.md

 # The Staff

-This code runs on Elliott's LED light staff, JOY.
+This code runs on Elliott's LED light staff.
 Each pattern is a function that modifies the "leds" array of CRGB values.

 - I'm using the [FastLED](https://github.com/FastLED/FastLED) library to run the patterns.
 - I'm also using a Teensy board, so you'll need [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) to upload the code.